How to DO and DO NOT on Your Hawaii Vacation Plan (2023)

 - Bringing your own bags to the store is mandatory on the islands, where single-use plastic bags are prohibited.

 - Bring a small amount of spices if you plan on doing any self-catering, as this will help you save money.
-We got some from the mainland's supermarket's bulk bins.
+We got some from the mainland's warehouse-style grocery store.

 - Carry a refillable water bottle to save money and prevent unnecessary waste of single-use plastic bottles.
 The Vapur is our favorite water bottle because it is compact when empty and easy to carry around.